 If you look up Etouffee in the dictionary, you’ll find the literal translation to be smothered.

-Etouffee uses a technique known as smothering, which is a popular method of cooking in the Cajun areas of southwest Louisiana and the coastal counties of Mississippi.
+Etouffee uses smothering, a popular cooking method in the Cajun areas of southwest Louisiana and the coastal counties of Mississippi.

 What’s in an Étouffée Sauce?

-There are many variations of this classic shrimp dish, some being Cajun and others being Creole.
-And while there are a lot of similarities in the styles, each has its own unique seasonings and flavors typical of the region and families the recipe came from.
+There are many variations of this classic shrimp dish, some Cajun and others Creole.
+While the styles are very similar, each has its own unique seasonings and flavors typical of the region and families from which the recipe came.

-Many people confuse Étouffée with Jambalaya and that’s a completely different type of recipe.
-Even my Tex-Mex Jambalaya doesn’t come close to resembling my Shrimp Étouffée.
+Many people confuse Étouffée with Jambalaya, which is a completely different type of recipe.

 Étouffée is typically made with shellfish, with crawfish being the original star of the dish.
-But as we all know when it comes to cooking it’s all about what we like to eat and what’s readily available.
+But as we all know, when it comes to cooking, it’s all about what we like to eat and what’s readily available, which is why I love making shrimp etouffee.

 Recipe FAQ’s